-In the \textit{testing} phase, we divide the $502$ videos into eight sessions to reduce fatigue and discomfort caused by possible long-time viewing.
-To further minimize such effects, the subjects can take a break at any time during this phase.
-Each session contains about $60$ videos with a $5$-second mid-gray screen in between.
+In the \textit{testing} phase, we divide the $502$ videos into eight sessions to reduce fatigue and discomfort that may arise from possible long-time viewing.
+Additionally, the subjects are allowed to take a break at any time during this phase.
+Each session contains about $60$ videos, with a $5$-second mid-gray screen in between.
 We gather human data from $139$ subjects ($75$ females and $64$ males with ages between $17$ and $26$).
-All participants report normal or corrected-to-normal color vision.
-The subjects are divided into two groups, according to two different sets of starting points.
-Each subject takes part in at least two sessions.
-Each video is rated by no less than $20$ subjects.
-We employ the well-established rating strategy in~\cite{Sui2021,Duanmu2018ECT} to collect MOSs for different exploration periods.
-Specifically, a voice prompt is played when the subject has viewed the half of a 360{\degree} video (about $7$ seconds) to remind her/him of giving a quality score based on the viewing experience so far.
-When the subject finishes viewing the video, s/he is required to give another quality score according to the overall viewing experience.
-It is noteworthy that each video is viewed only once by one subject to ensure that user data is collected without prior knowledge of the scene.
+All participants self-report normal or corrected-to-normal color vision.
+The subjects are divided into two groups according to two different sets of starting points.
+Each subject participates in at least two sessions, and each video is rated by no fewer than $20$ subjects.
+To collect MOSs for different exploration periods\cite{Duanmu2018ECT}, a voice prompt is played when the subject has viewed half of a 360{\degree} video (about $7$ seconds) to remind her/him of giving a quality score based on the viewing experience so far.
+After completing the video, s/he is required to give another quality score according to his/her overall viewing experience.
+It is noteworthy that each video is viewed only once by one subject to ensure that human data is collected without prior knowledge of the scene.